-Some heartfelt thoughts from people Families Out Loud have helped with addiction problems in Chippenham, Corsham and Trowbridge.
+Some heartfelt thoughts from people Families Out Loud have helped in Chippenham, Corsham and Trowbridge.

 My son started taking drugs in his mid-teens and he’s now a 34 year old homeless drug addict who’s currently serving his fourth prison sentence.
 He has ripped the heart out of our family and we are all still in various states of grief.